 If for any reason you need to withdraw funds early from a term deposit, you will need to give notice before you can access your money.
 Accessing a term deposit early may see you lose all or some of the accrued interest and incur administration fees.

-A comparison of your current and recommended investments including details of any direct or indirect costs associated with implementing our recommendations, is included in the product comparison summary attached with this advice.

 Tailor Alert:

 Please review the above and amend as necessary.